HOW ARE WE KEEPING YOU SAFE DURING COVID-19?

 I DID NOT RECEIVE A CONFIRMATION EMAIL.
 AM I CONFIRMED?

 Please call the office at (619) 542-9931.

 All guests, including those with disabilities or use a wheelchair, must be able to transfer into and out of the boat by themselves or with the assistance of a member in their party.

 DO YOU ALLOW ALCOHOL ON BOARD?

-Unfortunately, we do not allow guests to bring alcohol on board, however our galley is stocked with beer, wine, and champagne.
+We do not allow guests to bring alcohol on board.

 SHOULD I BOOK MY TICKET IN ADVANCE?

-We do suggest making a reservation prior to the day you would like to go.
-Our tours fill up quickly, and there is no way for us to guarantee there will be room the day of.
+We suggest making a reservation, prior to the day you would like to go whale watching.
+Our tours can fill up quickly, and there is no way for us to guarantee you a spot unless a reservation is made.

 DO YOU OFFER GROUP DISCOUNTS?

-We do have a few different specials, including group discounts.
-Give us a call at (619) 839-0128 to find out specific pricing for groups.
+We offer a few specials, including group discounts.
+Give us a call at (619) 542-9931 for specific pricing, as it will vary depending on the group.